Jobs and Careers

 Can I get a job with only a bachelor’s degree in biology?
 How do I find them?

 Yes!
-According to a survey conducted each year by the Center for Career Development, about half of biology majors are employed full time within 6 months of graduation (with others continuing on to graduate school, volunteer, and service opportunities).
+According to a survey conducted each year by the Center for Career Readiness and Life Skills, about half of biology majors are employed full time within 6 months of graduation (with others continuing on to graduate school, volunteer, and service opportunities).
 To see some current openings for biology majors, visit Handshake, UConn’s online recruiting platform.

 What kind of internships can I do as a biology major?